PamelaMBadermann/aula-react-2022/README.md

 # Getting Started with Create React App

-This project is being created as content lesson of the Frontend-II module by Growdev.
+This project is being created as content lesson of the Frontend-II module by <a href="https://www.growdev.com.br/">Growdev</a>.

 ## Learn More about Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).